teereks/telegraf-installer/accessory-configs/telegraf/README.md

 # Accessory-Configurations for Telegraf

-Telegraf can be configured to use many different types of plugins to perform the monitoring and data-collection tasks that the user desires.
+Telegraf can be configured to use many different types of plugins to perform monitoring and data-collection tasks that the user desires.
 These plugins can be devided into four different types by their designed use.
 According to the targeted use, a plugin can as one of these types:

 1. Input plugin
 2. Output plugin